lsst-dm/scipi_docs_prototype/templates/template.forTasks.rst

 ..
 I don't think there are any examples in any of the sfp tasks.. i wonder if this should actually be in there.

 ..
-ToDo:: Please fill in the docstrings in the config class for this task with all the above (type, default value, description), for each parameter.
+ToDo:: Like the Retargetable Subtaskss, this content goes at the top of the Task Config class.
+Please fill in the docstrings in the config class for this task with all the above (type, default value, description), for each parameter.

 .. - It would be good to call out the most frequently changed config vars in some way as well -- we haven't talked about asking developers to delineate these, yet.